leronj23/currency-convert-app/README.md

 # Currency Converter App

-This app using the Fixer.io API to convert any currency to today's market value.
-The Restcountries.eu API was used to list all countries that use the currency needing to be converted.
+This app uses the Fixer.io API to convert any currency from one country to another for today's market value.
+The Restcountries.eu API was used to list all the countries that use the converted currency.

 All this is powered by Node.js.